microsoft/ODBC-Specification/ODBC 4.0.md

 A new SQL GetData Extension, `SQL_GD_CONCURRENT`, is added.

-If the driver reports `SQL_GD_CONCURRENT`, the driver supports concurrent fetching of multiple columns using SQLGetData and/or nested handles.
+If the driver reports `SQL_GD_CONCURRENT`, fetching partial data from one column (using SQLGetData) or on a nested statement handle does not affect the position or state of any other column or nested handle.
 If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or retrieving data from a nested handle resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor (but does not automatically free the hstmt) of any previously fetched nested columns for this row.

+Note that SQL_GD_CONCURRENT does not imply that the driver supports multiple concurrent asynchronous requests associated with the same parent statement handle.
+The root statement handle defines the scope for concurrent asynchronous operations.

 ## 3.7 Variable Typed Columns
 Variable typed columns are columns whose type is unknown or may change on a row-by-row basis.